mohammadne/DSA-old/challanges/rabex/task.md

 * Verbs:

-Xulu has only three verbs that can be translated to a mathematical operation:
+Xulu has only four verbs that can be translated to a mathematical operation:

 abcd = addition
 bcde = subtraction